MOVEMENT AND INTERGENERATIONAL MEMORY

 In the final dialogue session of the festival we take up a conversation on the embodied dimensions of virtuality across registers of experience, from the diasporic to displacement and dispossession.
 With contributions from emergency trauma dance and expression therapist Ahmed “Shark” Alghariz and artist and embodied social justice facilitator Camille Barton, the evening brings together two movement-based practices concentrated on somatics, memory, intergenerational trauma and healing.
-Ahmed and Camille will be joined in conversation by curator and researcher Dr. Emma-Lee Amponsah.
+Ahmed and Camille will be joined in conversation by festival house moderator Yara Yuri Safadi.

 Following their conversation, Ahmed and Camille will both be giving Sunday workshops where festival audiences are invited to join them in the dance studio for a movement session.